- Vitiligo is a skin condition where areas become pale or white — it can affect any area of your body.

 Resources and support

-You can also receive support and information from the Vitiligo Association of Australia and other support groups for people with vitiligo.
+You can receive support and information from the Vitiligo Association of Australia for people with vitiligo.

 Learn more here about the development and quality assurance of healthdirect content.